UCSC-VLAA/CLIPA/clipa_torch/README.md

 ### Testing Instructions
 This repo was only used for evaluating zero-shot Top-1 accuracy on ImageNet-1k.
 For evaluation on more datasets, check the amazing [clip_benchmark](https://github.com/LAION-AI/CLIP_benchmark).
-The checkpoints from this repo should be readily applicable.
+The CLIPA-v1 checkpoints from this repo should be readily applicable.
+As for CLIPA-v2 checkpoints, we have provided some [example testing scripts](scripts/test) for your convenience.
+If you wish to use them in clip_benchmark, check our example testing scripts carefully and follow their instructions to add other CLIP models.

 ### Model Weights
-Here are CLIPA trained weights on LAION-400M with academic resources.
+Here are CLIPA-v1 trained weights on LAION-400M with academic resources.
 All models are pre-trained for 6 epochs with reduced input token lengths and subsequently fine-tuned for 0.36 epoch with full input token lengths.

 |                     |                                          Pretrained Model                                           | ImageNet |